 Moe: Good, 'cause I got a hot date tonight. [buzz] A date. [buzz] Dinner with friends. [buzz] Dinner alone. [buzz] Watching TV alone. [buzz] Alright!
 I'm gonna sit at home and ogle the ladies in the Victoria's Secret catalog. [buzz] ...
 Sears catalog. [ding] Now would you unhook this already please?
 I don't deserve this kind of shabby treatment! [buzz]

-- See also "The Springfield Files" (Fake Crossover with The X-Files), Agent Scully hooks Homer up to a lie detector and explains how it works.
+- In "The Springfield Files" (Fake Crossover with The X-Files), Agent Scully hooks Homer up to a lie detector and explains how it works.
 When she asks him if he understands what she's told him, Homer says yes and the machine explodes.

 - Batman got hooked up to one in The Batman.
 If he lied, though, Detective Ellen Yin got shocked.
 The Riddler did this to play a Twenty Questions game with Batman.
 The Riddler wanted to ask Batman 20 questions and use the answers to deduce Batman's identity.
 When Batman lured Riddler into a position where he would feel the shock, Batman answered 'Yes' to Riddler's question about Batman being a cop.

 - The Three Little Pigs: The Disney short "The Practical Pig" (1939) features a lie detector, which notably goes off on Practical when, while punishing his brothers, he proclaims "This hurts me more than it hurts you!"

 - Beavis And Butthead were forced to take a lie detector test after being suspected of taking money from the Burger World cash register.
 Before they took the test, Butt-Head told Beavis that they can trick the lie detector by holding their breath.
 When Butt-Head steps up, the lie detector buzzes when he claims that he understands how the lie detector works but dings when he gets the number of fingers the man holds up wrong; when asked if he ever stole anything in his life, he passed out before he could answer.
 When it was Beavis' turn, he successfully convinced them that he was a serial killer from the 1960s, and he didn't even hold his breath yet.